mcheng-splunk/signalfx-webhooks/README.md

 - `npm run start` (use ngrok or deploy somewhere nice - note the deployment URL)

-- configure the publicly accessible url: `https://ngrok-generated-url/v1/cicd/ci-webhook` or `https://ngrok-generated-url/v1/cicd/gh-webhook` or `https://ngrok-generated-url/v1/cicd/ci-webhook` or `https://ngrok-generated-url/v1/cicd/gl-webhook` into webhooks setting in ci=CircleCI/gh=Github/gl=Gitlab
+- configure the publicly accessible url: `https://ngrok-generated-url/v1/cicd/ci-webhook` or `https://ngrok-generated-url/v1/cicd/gh-webhook` or `https://ngrok-generated-url/v1/cicd/ci-webhook` or `https://ngrok-generated-url/v1/cicd/gl-webhook` into webhooks setting in ci=CircleCI, gh=Github, gl=Gitlab

   - In future as more endpoints are added, please go through the routes to determine the new endpoint.